bentwheel/covid-mortality-example/README.md

 anything off?

-*This content does not necessarily express the viewpoint of my employer or the CDC, and furthermore not constitute an actuarial opinion professionally rendered, nor is it intended for that purpose.*
+*This content does not necessarily express the viewpoint of my employer or the CDC.
+This content furthermore does not constitute an actuarial opinion professionally rendered, nor is it intended for that purpose.*

 – This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on